gitter-badger/nearby-ios/README.md

 ##Potential Bugs

-* The estimote API kit does not support iOS 8 therefore the build breaks.
+* The estimote API kit does not support iOS 8 therefore the build fails.

 ##To do